-ViDAR provides over 300x greater ocean search coverage compared with existing EO/IR systems
+ViDAR provides 300x greater ocean search coverage compared with existing EO/IR systems

-Low size, weight and power system with easy integration options for different aircraft types
+Low size, weight and power system available with self contained VMS pods and other integration options for different aircraft types

 ViDAR continuously scans the ocean in front of the aircraft and autonomously detects all objects on the ocean surface